nicotine-plus/nicotine-plus/README.md

 ## Download

-The current stable version of Nicotine+ is 3.3.10, released on March 10, 2025.
+The current stable version of Nicotine+ is 3.3.11, released on August 12, 2026.
 See the [release notes](NEWS.md).

 Downloads are available for: